+ENVIRONMENTAL REVIEW

-ENVIRONMENTAL REVIEW The proposed ordinance is exempt from the California Environmental Quality Act ("CEQA") pursuant to section 15061(b)(3) of the State CEQA Guidelines because it can be seen with certainty that there is no possibility that the adoption of the ordinance may have a significant effect on the environment.
-STAFF COMMUNICATIONS WITH THE PUBLIC Staff has not had any communications with the public on this item.
-CONCLUSION Staff recommends that the City Council take the following actions: - 1.
-The ordinance be introduced by title only; - 2.
-Public comment be taken on the ordinance; and - 3.
-The City Council adopts the first reading of the ordinance.
-PREPARED BY: Lori Elefant, Management Analyst Andrea Visveshwara, Assistant City Attorney APPROVED AND FORWARDED TO THE CITY COUNCIL OF THE CITY OF EMERYVILLE: Michael Guina, City Attorney 1 Emeryville Operations Plan (2014), p. vii.
+The proposed ordinance is exempt from the California Environmental Quality Act ("CEQA") pursuant to section 15061(b)(3) of the State CEQA Guidelines because it can be seen with certainty that there is no possibility that the adoption of the ordinance may have a significant effect on the environment.

+STAFF COMMUNICATIONS WITH THE PUBLIC

+Staff has not had any communications with the public on this item.

+CONCLUSION

+Staff recommends that the City Council adopt the second reading of the ordinance.

+PREPARED BY: Lori Elefant, Management Analyst

+Andrea Visveshwara, Assistant City Attorney

+APPROVED AND FORWARDED TO THE CITY COUNCIL OF THE CITY OF EMERYVILLE:

+Michael Guina, City Attorney

+ATTACHMENTS

+1. Proposed Ordinance

+&lt;sup>1 Emeryville Operations Plan (2014), p. vii.

-2 Id. p.
+&lt;sup>2 Id. p.
 5-2.